 How-To Install Natural Stone Flooring

 Everlast® Natural Stone flooring is easy to install!
 Here we will show you how-to install your own natural stone flooring.
-Note, both our pebblestone and our granitestone lines have the same method of installation.
+Note, both our pebblestone and our granitestone flooring products have the same method of installation.

 The first step is to prepare the concrete by removing any existing coating.
 You can rent this floor maintainer at almost any tool rental location, this one is available at home depot for $34 for 4 hours.